- Multidisciplinary University Research Initiative (MURI)

 - University Affiliated Research Centers (UARCs)

-The U.S. Army Combat Capabilities Development Command Army Research Laboratory announces the Historically Black College and University (HBCU)/Minority-Serving Institution (MI) Partnered Research Initiative (PRI).
+The U.S. Army Combat Capabilities Development Command (DEVCOM) Army Research Laboratory announces the Historically Black College and University (HBCU)/Minority-Serving Institution (MI) Partnered Research Initiative (PRI).

-This is a basic research (6.1) opportunity open to qualifying HBCUs and MIs interested in participating in highly collaborative research with major CCDC ARL collaborative research Programs.
+This is a basic research (6.1) opportunity open to qualifying HBCUs and MIs interested in participating in highly collaborative research with major DEVCOM ARL collaborative research Programs.
 Under the ARL HBCU/MI PRI, funding will be provided for HBCU/MIs to participate in highly collaborative research through major ARL collaborative research Programs; the Collaborative Research Alliances (CRAs) and Collaborative Technology Alliances (CTAs).

 Eligibility Requirements: This opportunity is only open to HBCU/MIs as provided in 10 U.S.C. § 2362, eligibility for this competition is open only to “covered educational institutions,” which are defined as: